English EN Deutsch DE Français FR Español ES Italiano IT

 Tips for the road

-- Before the event, study the course in Google Street View, in particular critical road junctions and the location of the brevet’s checkpoints.
+• Before the event, study the course in Google Street View, in particular critical road junctions and the location of the controls.

-- Try to be organised at checkpoints as time spent here is included in your overall ride time.
+• Try to be organised at controls as time spent here is included in your overall ride time.
 Plan your stops in advance and be efficient.
-Over time you’ll pay for the effort of riding faster in order to make up time spent at checkpoints.
+Over time you’ll pay for the effort of riding faster in order to make up time spent at controls.

-- Plan your food and fluid intake long-term.
-Do not leave a checkpoint without refilling supplies and water bottles.
-Always carry reserve supplies in case of something unforeseen happens between checkpoints.
-That said, help from residents along the course is allowed, such as refilling water bottles or repairing a bike, even between checkpoints.
+• Plan your food and fluid intake long-term.
+Do not leave a control without refilling supplies and water bottles.
+Always carry reserve supplies in case of something unforeseen happens between controls.
+That said, help from residents along the course is allowed, such as refilling water bottles or repairing a bike, even between controls.

-- Don’t forget to register at the checkpoints!
-Check in at the checkpoints and make sure that your brevet card is signed and/or stamped BEFORE you do anything else, for instance eat, sleep or visit the toilet etc.
+• Don’t forget to register at the controls!
+Check in at the controls and make sure that your brevet card is signed and/or stamped BEFORE you do anything else, for instance eat, sleep or visit the toilet etc.

 The organiser Randonneurs Laponia wishes you a safe journey and good luck!